Aspin927/CSTR_profitability/README.md

 ## Features

 - **Interactive GUI**: Built with `Tkinter`, the application provides an intuitive interface for parameter adjustment.
+The GUI allows users to adjust and observe the resulting profit behavior.
 - **Dynamic Plotting**: Uses `Matplotlib` to dynamically plot the profit as a function of reactor volume.
 - **Optimal Profit Calculation**: Automatically determines the reactor volume that maximizes profit and displays it on the graph.